 Shinjuku Asakusa Kyoto

-Best for Adults & couples Families, all ages Heritage travellers
+Best for Central Shinjuku stays Families, all ages Heritage travellers

-Signature element Live sword shows 4-floor immersive facility Authentic warrior capital context
+Signature element Hands-on guided tour Multi-floor immersive facility Authentic warrior capital context

-Surrounding context Kabukicho, Golden Gai, former samurai estate (Gyoen) Sensō-ji Temple, Tokyo Skytree, Nakamise Real samurai sites — Nijo Castle, Shinsengumi district, Higashiyama
+Surrounding context Shinjuku Gyoen (former Naitō samurai estate), Shinjuku-sanchome Sensō-ji Temple, Tokyo Skytree, Nakamise Real samurai sites — Nijo Castle, Shinsengumi district, Higashiyama

-Evening after Strong — Kabukicho, Golden Gai, Omoide Yokocho Good — Asakusa riverside, Nakamise, izakaya Excellent — Pontocho, Gion, Higashiyama lantern streets
+Evening after Good: Shinjuku-sanchome dining, Golden Gai, Omoide Yokocho Good — Asakusa riverside, Nakamise, izakaya Excellent — Pontocho, Gion, Higashiyama lantern streets

-If you are spending time in both Tokyo and Kyoto, doing both cities' museums turns the Maikoya brand into a thread running through your Japan trip — same guided format, radically different historical settings.
-The Kyoto branch sits at ¥1,500 (half the Tokyo price) and makes a natural pairing with a Nijo Castle visit or a Shinsengumi day in the Mibu district.
-The Shinjuku and Asakusa branches are different Tokyo experiences — Shinjuku leans adult and theatrical, Asakusa leans immersive and family-oriented.
+If you are spending time in both Tokyo and Kyoto, doing both cities' museums turns the Maikoya brand into a thread running through your Japan trip: same guided format, radically different historical settings.
+The Kyoto branch makes a natural pairing with a Nijo Castle visit or a Shinsengumi day in the Mibu district.
+The Shinjuku and Asakusa branches are different Tokyo experiences: Shinjuku sits in central Shinjuku near Shinjuku Gyoen, Asakusa is larger and more family-oriented near Sensō-ji.

 Practical Information